Liuwa is a fantastic area for birdlife...

 Much of these huge Liuwa Plains become flooded from around December to April.
 The waters are said to rise in the north, and spread south.
 This flooding drives the wildebeest migration, for which the park is famous; the herds move out of the woodlands to the north, and on to the open plains for new, fresh grazing.

-The Expert Africa team last visited Liuwa Plain National Park in September – and we'd often drive for an hour and see nothing … only to chance upon a pan containing 200 pink pelicans.
+The last time Expert Africa visited Liuwa Plain National Park, we'd often drive for an hour and see nothing … only to chance upon a pan containing 200 pink pelicans.
 We'd continue seeing little for another 30mins, only to find a huge herd of lechwe beside another pan.

 Wildlife of Liuwa PlainsLiuwa Plain's environment is in many ways a 'Kalahari' environment; look beneath your feet and you'll see the sand!
 Although it's very different from the environment in places like Chobe – with a lot more vegetation.